Estimated reading time: 6 minutes

-Whilst your elderly dog still needs to be exercised, they may have various health conditions such as arthritis or sight loss which can limit there exercise.
+While your elderly dog still needs to be exercised, they may have various health conditions such as arthritis or sight loss, limiting their exercise.
 However, it is vital for other health reasons that they l stay active and get exercise.
-They may be slower and need more rest
+They may be slower and need more rest.

 Exercising an elderly dog